robb-brown/DeepDiscovery/websource/content/tutorials/installation.md

 beta: true
 ---

 *If you would like to use anaconda, miniconda, or some other packaging system, or you have difficulty with these instructions, you can follow the [TensorFlow](https://www.tensorflow.org/install/) installation instructions for your system, then skip to step 4.
-Currently Deep Discovery works with TensorFlow version 1.4 and Python 3.X.*
+Currently Deep Discovery works with TensorFlow version 1.14+ or 2.0 and Python 3.X.*

 Installation Steps: